bhk/rio/concepts.md

 the lambda calculus with a strict evaluation strategy.
 All Rio programs are translated to this internal representation before being evaluated.

-Evaluation of a IL expression takes place within the context of a "lexical environment", which maps names to values.
+Evaluation of a IL expression takes place within the context of an "environment" that keeps track of arguments that were passed to functions.
 As currently formulated, the IL has five types of expressions:

  * Function construction.
 Like `lambda` in Lisp, a function construction expression evaluates to a function value.
-It consists of a snapshot of the current lexical environment, a list of parameter names, and a function "body" sub-expression.
+It consists of a snapshot of the environment at the time of construction and a function "body" sub-expression.

  * Function application.
-This type of expression includes a sub-expression for the function and a list of sub-expressions for arguments.
-The function and its arguments are first evaluated, and then the function is "called" with the resulting argument values.
+This type of expression includes a sub-expression for the function and its argument.
+Each function accepts one argument.
+   The function and its argument are first evaluated, and then the function is "called" with the argument value.

-   There are two kinds of function values: IL and native functions.
-IL functions are those created by function definition expressions.
-Native functions are implemented by the runtime environment.
+ * Native function call.
+This calls a function implemented by the interpreter or runtime environment.

  * Parameter references.
-This expression includes a parameter name, and evaluates to the value associated with the parameter in the current environment.
+This expression includes an integral position: 0 for the agument to the current function, 1 for the argument passed to the parent (the function that constructed the current function), and so on.

  * Constants.
 A constant expression evaluates to a specific Rio value.